henriquernandes/cs-mods-skins/README.md

+## Forked from

+This repository was created based on the [cs2-modded-server](https://github.com/kus/cs2-modded-server) and only add skins to the mods

 # Counter-Strike 2 (CS2) Modded Dedicated Server

 If you are looking for the CS:GO version you can still access that [here](https://github.com/kus/csgo-modded-server/tree/csgo).